bioinformatics-ptp/kvmBackup/README.md

 is that new writes to the original volume are redirected to another location set aside for snapshot.
 The original location contains the point-in-time data of the Guest, that is, snapshot, and the changed data reside on the snapshot storage.
 While snapshotting, [QEMU Guest Agent][qemu-agent] ensure you have a consistent disk state.
 Once snapshot is completed, a backup could be done by copying the original image in another location.
 Once backup is completed, the data from the snapshot storage must be reconciled back into the original volume, before removing snapshot.

+You can have a more detailed picture of snapshot by reading our [wiki - Introduction][wiki-introduction]

 kvmBackup tries to automatize such operations, by backing up domain configuration files and qcow images in a single backup file for each domain.
 The whole backup process could be